ramakrishnadas/ramakrishnadas/README.md

 Hello, GitHub! 👋

-I'm Rama, a student at Brigham Young University-Idaho interested in software and web development.
+I'm Rama, a Software Development student at Brigham Young University-Idaho interested in software and web development.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning Next.js, React.js, Laravel, Tailwind
+- I'm currently learning Next.js, React.js, Laravel, Tailwind, and TypeScript.
 - My goals are to become a full-time software developer and learn to work efficiently.
-- Ask me about
+- Ask me about my ongoing projects and any of my repositories that sparks your interest.

 ## Technologies and Tools